NVIDIA/spark-rapids/docs/tuning-guide.md

 | Name | Description                                                                               |
 |------|-------------------------------------------------------------------------------------------|
 |semaphore_wait| The time the task spent waiting on the GPU semaphore.
 It is in the format of HH:MM:SS.sss |

+The spill data sizes going to host/CPU memory and disk are the same as used by spark task level metrics.

 ### Time taken on the GPU